buildbot/buildbot/master/docs/manual/worker-transition.rst

 In general "Slave" and "Buildslave" parts in identifiers was replaced with "Worker", "SlaveBuilder" with "WorkerBuilder".

-Here is the complete list of changed API:
+Here is the list of changed API:

 .. todo::